aiekick/ImGuiFileDialog/README.md

 ## Path Edition :

-if you click right on one of any path button, you can input or modify the path pointed by this button. then press the validate key (Enter by default with GLFW) for validate the new path or press the escape key (Escape by default with GLFW) for quit the input path edition
+Right clicking on any path element button allows the user to manually edit the path from that portion of the tree.

-see in this gif :
+Pressing the completion key (GLFW uses `enter` by default) validates the new path.
-1) button edition with mouse button right and escape key for quit the edition
+Pressing the cancel key (GLFW uses`escape` by default) cancels the manual entry and restores the original path.

-2) focus the input and press validation for set path
+Here's the manual entry operation in action:
 ![inputPathEdition.gif](https://github.com/aiekick/ImGuiFileDialog/blob/master/doc/inputPathEdition.gif)

-## Confirm to OverWrite Dialog :
+## Confirm Overwrite Dialog :

-If you want avoid OverWrite your files after confirmation, you can show a Dialog for confirm or cancel the OverWrite operation.
+If you want avoid overwriting files after selection, ImGuiFileDialog can show a dialog to confirm or cancel the operation.

-You just need to define the flag ImGuiFileDialogFlags_ConfirmOverwrite in your call to OpenDialog/OpenModal
+To do so, define the flag ImGuiFileDialogFlags_ConfirmOverwrite in your call to OpenDialog/OpenModal.

-By default this flag is not set, since there is no pre-defined way to define if a dialog will be for Open or Save behavior. (and its wanted :) )
+By default this flag is not set since there is no pre-defined way to define if a dialog will be for Open or Save behavior. (by design! :) )

 Example code For Standard Dialog :
 ```cpp